jbuisine/jbuisine/README.md

 #### Hi there 👋

-I’m a passionate PhD student in IT.
+I’m a passionate PhD in IT.
 My research work is mainly focused on Noise perception of physically based rendering synthesis images (Monte Carlo approach) using machine learning.
 I also work on underlying topics such as statistics extractions combined with deep learning methods for image denoising and the use of Surrogate models inside operations research process for features selection.

 :notebook_with_decorative_cover: **Interests:**
 - :bar_chart:  -- Machine learning